krivenko/triqs-realevol/c++/exprtk/readme.txt

    (1) x             x := y + z
    (2) x, y          x += y += z
    (3) x, y, z       x := y += sin(z := w + 2)
-   (4) z, w          if (x > y, z := x + 2, w := 'A String')
+   (4) w, z          if (x > y, z := x + 2, w := 'A String')
    (5) None          x + y + z

-Note: In expression 4, both variables 'z' and 'w' are denoted as being assignments even though only one of  them can be modified at the  time of  evaluation.
+Note: In expression 4, both variables 'w' and 'z' are denoted as being assignments even though only one of  them can ever be modified at  the time of evaluation.
 Furthermore the determination of which of the  two variables the  modification will  occur upon  can only  be known  with certainty at evaluation time and not beforehand, hence both are listed as being candidates for assignment.